 - It's also worthwhile to note that the later you board, the more likely it is you'll have to check your bag at the gate.
 So being on time, checking in to your flight in advance, and pre-selecting your seat will all work in your favor.

-Obviously, carry-on on travel isn’t right for every single scenario but you’d be surprised by how often you can travel with just a carry-on.
-Hopefully, these tips help you travel slight and slay heavy. 🙂 How do you prefer to travel?
+Obviously, carry-on on travel isn't perfect for every single scenario but you'd be surprised by how often you can travel with just a carry-on.
+Hopefully, these tips help you travel light and slay heavy.
+And sharing is caring so be sure to pin this packing light guide and follow me over on Pinterest.
 Thanks for reading!